A stroke can affect your ability to earn a living. It can also bring on new expenses. Figuring out what support is available might take some time.

 - Think about what is right for you.
 Ask yourself: what are my values and beliefs?
 What do I know about end-of-life care?
 What is important to me?

 - Learn more about the medical procedures that might be offered near the end of life.
 Some might improve your quality of life.
 Others might only prolong life.
-Different people have different thoughts about these procedures.
-Decide what you think.
+Different people have different thoughts about such procedures as pain control, assisted breathing, CPR and others.
+Talk to your doctor about the different options so that you can make an informed decision that fits with your wishes.

 - Talk about your wishes with your representative, family members and friends who are important to you.